 |Buttons & Levers||Analog or Digital Inputs|

-- Analog Input Frequency: The frequency at which to acquire analog data (samples per second).
+- Analog Input Sample Rate: The frequency at which to acquire analog data (samples per second).

-- Analog Input Type: Select the input type which corresponds to the manner in which analog inputs are connected (default is "differential").
+- Analog Input Configuration : Select the input type which corresponds to the manner in which analog inputs are connected ("Differential", "Single Ended", or "NonReferencedSignleEnded").

-- Strobe Bit Trigger-Edge: Digital codes (i.e., event markers) will use either a rising or falling strobe bit, depending on the configuration of the acquisition hardware (e.g., the Plexon "MAP" system and standard parallel ports trigger on the falling edge, whereas the Cyberkinetics "neuroport" system triggers on the rising edge).
+- Strobe : Parameters for controling the Bit Trigger-Edge (i.e., event markers) which can use either a rising or falling bit, depending on the configuration of the acquisition hardware (e.g., the Plexon "MAP" system and standard parallel ports trigger on the falling edge, whereas the Cyberkinetics "neuroport" system triggers on the rising edge).

 Signal Calibration Settings

-- Load Eye Cal(ibration): Loads a previously created eye-signal transformation matrix from any configuration file.
+- Import Eye Cal(ibration): Loads a previously created eye-signal transformation matrix from any configuration file.

 - Auto drift correction : whenever the task requires the subject to hold fixation, the position of the fixation target and the real position of the eye are compared.
 Then calibration matrix is translated toward the real eye position according to the proportion that is set on the menu.